-It is exciting being part of Zirra, I am designing the software architecture underpinning its data science.
+It was exciting being part of Zirra, I was designing the software architecture underpinning its data science.
 Zirra is definitely the best place for insights into private companies.

 Working with an amazing distributed international team, but headquartered in Tel Aviv, which harbours one of the most vibrant startups ecosystems in the world.

 Living currently in Malaga, my home town, after living 7 years abroad.
 Málaga is really awesome place to live, probably the best place for digital nomads and remote professionals in the south of Europe.

 The only thing I miss, with a few exceptions, is a vibrant startup ecosystem as I have experience in Cambridge, Lisbon and Tel Aviv.
 I am intensely contributing to fix that with MalagaMakers a community of Entrepreneurs, professionals and investors that in one year has become the biggest of its type south of Madrid.

 In the last quarter of 2011 I decided to quit my job in Cambridge and move to Lisbon with Mariano, Ben and Miguel to create a startup.
 We bootstrapped Uniplaces from an idea to a huge success that got international investors from London and grew very quickly.
 In 2014 I decided to try new adventures and I left, remaining shareholder only.
 After that Uniplaces raised more money and is now in 9 countries.

 At Uniplaces I learnt about startups, bootstrapping, building a team, building MVPs and pivoting.
 I led product and engineering as Co-founder, CTO and product manager.
 When I left we had product team of 10 amazing people.